redis-field-engineering/redis-enterprise-grafana-dashboards/README.md

 These dashboards are built for Grafana and rely on a Prometheus data source.
 Therefore, you will need:

 * A Prometheus deployment capable of scraping the metrics endpoints provided by your Redis Enterprise deployment
-* A Grafana deploment that can issues PromQL queries against your Prometheus instance
+* A Grafana deployment that can issues PromQL queries against your Prometheus instance

 For information on the Redis Enterprise Prometheus endpoints, see the official docs:
 * [Redis Enterprise Prometheus documentation](https://docs.redis.com/latest/rs/clusters/monitoring/prometheus-integration/)